 One of the challenges in sarcomere shortening in PSC-CMs is to find a good sarcomere that moves linearly, otherwise, it may easily come off from the line for sarcomere detection of SarcOptiM and cause unstable sarcomere shortening results.
 Here, we demonstrated a patterned culture using PDMS stamps may provide a more stable and linear movement of a sarcomere.
 A patterned culture is also known to support the maturation of PSC-CMs16, which is important for sarcomere function.

-Tools provided by this study can be further enhanced and merged with other maturity assessment tools to meticulously measure PSC-CMs maturity.
-Moreover, those tools can be applied to patient-derived induced PSC-CMs.
-Knowing the exact level of maturity generated by currently available PSC-CMs will enable us to upgrade them to produce cells that can be clinically used on a wide scale.
-Furthermore, laboratory pharmacological assessment of the effects of cardiac drugs such as chronotropic drugs (e.g. beta-agonists) will be accurately done if we have tools that can measure even the minute differences in sarcomere shortening.

 ACKNOWLEDGMENTS: